The Vlasov-Poisson system with a perfectly conducting wall: Convex domains: Introduction

+\item Extend the present analysis to the case where the boundary is perturbed by a small, rapidly decaying function, making the domain non-convex, but preserving the smoothness and the nature of the asymptotic domain $D_\infty$.

-We highlight a few interesting open problems in rough order of (expected) difficulty: \begin{enumerate} \item Consider the cases of exterior of smooth convex domains.
+\item Consider the cases of exterior of smooth convex domains.

-\item Extend the present analysis to the case where the boundary is perturbed by a small, rapidly decaying function, making the domain non-convex, but preserving the smoothness and the nature of the asymptotic domain $D_\infty$. \item Consider the cases of general convex domains, in particular a corner $\Omega:=\{x \in \mathbb R^{3} \, : \, x_{1}>0, \ x_{2}>0 \}$. \item Consider the case of a general wall, curved and when $D$ is not convex. \item Consider other forms of boundary conditions.
+\item Consider the cases of general convex domains, in particular a corner $\Omega:=\{x \in \mathbb R^{3} \, : \, x_{1}>0, \ x_{2}>0 \}$. \item Consider the case of a general wall, curved and when $D$ is not convex. \item Consider other forms of boundary conditions.
 A natural choice is the case of specular reflexion for the particles on the wall, and insulating condition for the electric field:

 \item Consider the stability of the plasma sheath.
 In \cite{STZ1}, the stability is conditionally shown.
 It is assumed that the support of initial perturbations is located in $\{v^{1} <0 \}$, where $v_{1}$ is the vertical velocity for the boundary and the particles with $v_{1}<0$ goes to the boundary.
 It would be interesting to study the stability for more general initial perturbations by applying the techniques in this paper.